Officers and Board of Governors

 James H. Leatherbee II, Richard G. Tomlinson

-Jenny Hawran has been researching her genealogy for almost 25 years and has deep roots in Connecticut’s first town – Windsor.
+Jenny Hawran has been researching her genealogy for over 25 years and has deep roots in Connecticut’s first town – Windsor.
 She has a degree in Journalism from Southern Connecticut State University and is certified in web design.
-She is currently enrolled in the Boston University program for Genealogical Research to become a better researcher and family historian.
-She is the Volunteer Information Specialist for Windsor’s Abigail Wolcott Ellsworth Chapter of the DAR, a member of the NGS and The Descendants of Ancient Windsor.
-She is a two-year Ambassador at RootsTech, and the owner of the blog, www.like-herding-cats.com.
+She is the Volunteer Information Specialist for Windsor’s Abigail Wolcott Ellsworth Chapter of the DAR, a member of the National Genealogical Society as well as of the Descendants of the Founders of Ancient Windsor.
+She is also proud to be a three-year Ambassador at RootsTech.
+She is the owner of the blog, www.like-herding-cats.com, which chronicles her genealogy journey.
 When she is not chasing ancestors, Jenny is the Executive Director of Windsor Community Television.
 She and her husband, Fred, live in Windsor and have raised 3 incredible, creative, and family history-oriented daughters, Sara, Katie and Michelle.

 Peg Limbacher, FSA Scot — Treasurer